neuhausler/CloudProxy/README.md

 make
 ```

-Configure:
+*Configure:*

 CloudProxy by default is listening on port 8050.
-Port, internal, and external URL can be configured in dispatch.conf and cloudproxy.com.
+Configuration for Port, internal and external URL can be modified in dispatch.conf and cloudproxy.conf.

 To change port from 8050 to 80: